 Nevertheless, if T3 doses are very small and the patient still depends largely on T4, SPINA may still assess very unusual TSH responses to a patient’s T4 levels.

 The SPINA algorithm does not account for the benign lab test anomalies found in T3 therapies.
-The higher doses and ratios of T3 content, including desiccated thyroid, cannot be expected to have the same effect on the pituitary as T4 monotherapy, and they will yield unusual ratios even when doses are effective at restoring euthyroid status.
+The higher doses and ratios of T3 content, including desiccated thyroid, cannot be expected to have the same effect on the pituitary TSH as T4 monotherapy.
+T3-dominant therapies will often yield lower TSH even when doses are effective at restoring euthyroid status and are nowhere near thyrotoxicosis.
 In later posts, I will offer tips to interpret T3-therapy lab test anomalies without the use of the SPINA program.

 STEP 1.
 DOWNLOAD